peppermint

 Health Benefits

-• Can ease tension headaches and migraines due to its menthol content
+• Could reduce tension headaches and migraines due to its relaxing properties.

 Storage Tips

 Fresh peppermint is best stored in the refrigerator.
-Wrap the stems in a damp paper towel and place them in a plastic bag or airtight container.
-This will help maintain its moisture and prevent wilting.
-Alternatively, stand the peppermint sprigs in a glass of water, like cut flowers, and cover loosely with a plastic bag.
-Change the water every few days.
-Dried peppermint should be kept in an airtight container in a cool, dark, and dry place, away from direct sunlight and heat, to preserve its flavor and potency.
+Wrap the stems in a damp paper towel and place them in a plastic bag or container.
+This helps retain moisture and prevent wilting.
+Dried peppermint should be kept in an airtight container in a cool, dark, and dry place away from direct sunlight and heat to maintain its flavor and potency for up to a year.

 Chefadora AI is Here.